docker/go-metrics/README.md

 This package is small wrapper around the prometheus go client to help enforce convention and best practices for metrics collection in Docker projects.

+## Status

+This project is a work in progress.
+It is under heavy development and not intended to be used.

 ## Docs

 Package documentation can be found [here](https://godoc.org/github.com/docker/go-metrics).